-III.
+II.
 JURISDICTIONAL ALLEGATIONS

-- 4. This Agreement is issued pursuant to section 309(g) of the Act, 33 U.S.C. §1319(g), which authorizes the EPA to assess civil administrative penalties for violations of, among other things, section 307 of the Act, 33 U.S.C. § 1317, or any permit issued pursuant to section 402 of the Act, 33 U.S.C. § 1342. - 5.
-This proceeding is subject to the EPA's "Consolidated Rules of Practice Governing the Administrative Assessment of Civil Penalties and the Revocation or Suspension of Permits," 40 C.F.R. part 22, a copy of which has been provided to Respondent.
+- 2. This Complaint is issued under the authority vested in the Administrator of the EPA by section 309(g) of the Act, 33 U.S.C. §1319(g).
+The undersigned EPA officials have been duly authorized to institute this action. - 3.
+This proceeding is subject to the EPA's Consolidated Rules of Practice Governing the Administrative Assessment of Civil Penalties and the Revocation or Suspension of Permits, 40 Code of Federal Regulations (C.F.R.) part 22 (Consolidated Rules of Practice), a copy of which is being provided to Respondent with this Complaint.